Share this article Return

 Logging View : It Displays the activity you log from your application as well as network, framework and garbage collection events.

-Flutter 1.2 has improved so much and added many features and improvements for the developers.
+Flutter has improved so much and added many features and improvements for the developers with the latest v1.2.
 Flutter team has big plans ahead and they are planning to grow flutter beyond the mobile platform.
-They have announced the project named "Hummingbird" which brings Flutter to the web but it's in pipeline and flutter team will share the technical details soon.
+They have announced the project named "Hummingbird" which brings Flutter to the web but it's in pipeline and the flutter team will share the technical details soon.
 So can expect some competition to React & Angular in the future.

 Check our Blog on React Native vs Flutter for Mobile App Development